150th Preakness Stakes Betting - Horse Racing Odds

 1909 Effendi 15.00

 It's hard to believe that there has never been a horse win the Preakness Stakes with a price of even 25 to 1 on his head.
 Master Derby is the longest shot to ever win the second leg of the Triple Crown at 23.40.
 Unlike the other legs of the Triple Crown where horses go off the board at 50 to 1 all the time and occasionally win, the Preakness Stakes rarely sees horses go off at those lofty odds.
 Oxbow, who was 15 to 1 in 2013, is largely considered to have pulled off one of the biggest upsets in Preakness Stakes history.
-Cloud Computing represented one of the bigger upsets in recent history as well at a price of 13.40 to win the 2017 Preakness Stakes.
+Another longshot hit in 2024 when Seize the Grey won at odds of 15-1, as the horse beat Kentucky Derby winner Mystic Dan by more than two lengths.

 Most Jockey Wins